Stay informed on new incentives, energy savings tips & upcoming events

 Installing an energy efficient ceiling fan in high traffic areas of your home will ensure that warm or cool air is circulated properly throughout your home and will assist in making your home’s heating or cooling system operate more efficiently.
 Turn your ceiling fan in reverse mode to push cool air down in the summer and in standard mode to push warmer air into your high traffic areas during the winter season.
 Ceiling fans use a minimal draw of power to operate and they should be installed in rooms with high ceilings where warm air tends to get trapped.

 These energy efficient devices enable you to control your home’s temperature settings 24/7.
 Most thermostats will allow you to enter numerous settings for different times of the day, a handy tool for ensuring that your heating or cooling system is not operating at full-capacity if no one’s home to enjoy it.
-Click here for a coupon for a programmable thermostat.

 Energy Star Rating®